Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

 RV Values Drop

-Because the retail value of a new RV drops the most when it is purchased—that is, when it becomes a used RV—and again when it takes it’s first year’s depreciation, the banks attempt to structure an RV loan offer so that there is still a decent amount of equity left on the vehicle at the beginning of the loan’s life.
+Because the retail value of a new RV drops the most when it is purchased—that is, when it becomes a used RV—and again when it takes its first year’s depreciation, the banks attempt to structure an RV loan offer so that there is still a decent amount of equity left on the vehicle at the beginning of the loan’s life.

 Scrap Value Reality

-In the world of RVs there is one reality that every RV owner should remember; when you get one of these 20-year loans on a new RV, this long loan period will leave you “upside down” in the RV's retail and trade-in values if you keep the RV for very long.
+In the world of RVs, there is one reality that every RV owner should remember: When you get one of these 20-year loans on a new RV, this long loan period will leave you “upside down” in the RV's retail and trade-in values if you keep the RV for very long.

 Really, the retail or trade-in value on even the most popular and highest-quality RV will eventually drop to a level below the remaining money owed on one of these 20-year loans.

-So, recognizing and preparing for this fast dropping value should lead a new owner to have a long term plan for eventually getting rid of their RV and minimizing their loss at that time.
+So, recognizing and preparing for this fast-dropping value should lead a new owner to have a long-term plan for eventually getting rid of their RV and minimizing their loss at that time.

 Sure, if the RV is well maintained, it will still have some value: usually around 10% to 15% or less of its original list price.
-But most dealers do not want to have RVs this old on their lots because their margin is too low, so and they will often sell these old RVs off at auctions, if they do happen to take an RV this old in on a trade.
+But most dealers do not want to have RVs this old on their lots because their margin is too low, and so they will often sell these old RVs off at auctions, if they do happen to take an RV this old in on a trade.